Elastigirl: Creation

 In earlier drafts of the film, Bird had intended for Helen's friend, pilot Snug Porter, to fly her to Nomanisan Island himself, only to be killed when the plane is attacked and crashes into the ocean to emphasize the ruthlessness of the villains.
 Executive producer John Lasseter suggested that Helen fly the plane herself, which Bird protested, knowing he could not kill off Helen.
 Animators had also voiced concerns that it would be too time-consuming to design and cast a major character, only for them to die so early in the film.
 Eventually, Snug became too reliant on exposition at the expense of central characters and was ultimately reduced to a telephone conversation.
 Another discarded character, Xerek, had originally been envisioned as an ex-boyfriend of Helen's and the film's antagonist.
 He was written out and replaced by Syndrome, shifting the villain connection from Helen's past to Bob's and eliminating the ex-boyfriend subplot.
 Since the film's head of story was a military enthusiast, Bird made sure Helen's aviation terminology was authentic.
 Helen's call sign for her jet, India Golf Niner-Niner (IG99), is a reference to the animated film The Iron Giant (1999), which Bird also wrote and directed.

-The writers were challenged to create dozens of unique, meaningful names for their superheroes.
 Because the character shares her name and some abilities with the DC Comics superheroine Elasti-Girl, Pixar made an arrangement with DC's parent company, Warner Bros., to use the name "Elastigirl" in The Incredibles, but refer to her as "Mrs. Incredible" outside of the film.
 According to comic book historian Peter Sanderson, DC had possibly neglected to renew the name's trademark, unintentionally allowing Disney to use it in the film.